 - Consider whether your contract be changed to a statement of work so that work is completed on a ‘deliverables’ basis.

 Need more help?

 We hope that this guide has helped you understand the basics of IR35 and how to stay within HMRC guidelines.
 We’re here to help you navigate the often complicated legislation so you can enjoy the flexibility and benefits that contracting offers.

-As an Accredited Member of the FCSA and with our CEO on the FCSA Board we have a wealth of experience helping contractors through legislative changes such as IR35.
+As an Accredited Member of the FCSA and APSCO Trusted Partner, we have a wealth of experience helping contractors through legislative changes such as IR35.
 Compliance is at the centre of everything we do, keeping you and our agency partners safe using Umbrella.co.uk services.

 We have a specialist limited contractor accounting division, CloudAccountant.co.uk, who can advise you further about IR35.
 Please visit our Accountancy Services page to find out more.